rovaughn/platform-docs/platform/manual/project/deploy.rst

 microservices) will all be applied to your cluster with the ``git push hasura master`` command.

-You can also apply each type of change separately as well as described :ref:`here <partial-deploy>`.
+You can also apply each type of change separately as well, as described :ref:`here <partial-deploy>`.

 **To deploy:**